davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

 In this example we use it for access to a custom repository class that knows how to fetch the schedule data.
 The bulk of our entity models and repositories are in <span class="text-monospace text-nowrap">module/InterpretersOffice/src/Entity</span>

 Viewscripts are located in each module's <span class="text-monospace">view</span> subdirectory.
-The framework consults its configuration to determine viewscript to use for rendering, as described above.
+The framework consults its configuration to determine what viewscript to use for rendering, as described above.
 In this example our viewscript is [<span class="text-monospace text-nowrap">module/Admin/view/schedule/schedule.phtml</span>](https://github.com/davidmintz/court-interpreters-office/blob/master/module/Admin/view/schedule/schedule.phtml), which loads some Javascript for things like a datepicker for navigating by date and other interactive controls, then handles display logic to show the user the events on the interpreters' schedule for a given date.